Enterprise LMS – what is it and how does it work?

 Total cost of ownership (TCO) for software is usually calculated by including the up-front costs of the software itself and licensing for end users.
 Then there’s the costs associated with administration, complex workflow design and implementation, support from vendors or contractors, and how quickly the solution can service your overall business needs (time to value).

-Since the COVID-19 Pandemic began, many organisations have changed the way learning and development works.
+Since the COVID-19 Pandemic, many organisations have changed the way learning and development works.
 Universities and colleges have led the transition to new delivery models, either full e-learning or hybrid learning, with a blend of live online and e-learning modules used to achieve a single outcome.

 The rapid use case change in LMSs has meant the technology has been pressure tested to scale.
 There has been a step change from managing just a handful of students interacting remotely, to an entire user base needing to access material using the different delivery models.